ianmtaylor1/bstrl/README.md

 ## Branches

-* 'master' contains the latest version of 3 file record linkage, using either Prior-Proposal-Recursive Bayes or Sequential Markov Chain Monte Carlo
+* 'master' contains the latest version of streaming record linkage, using either Prior-Proposal-Recursive Bayes or Sequential Markov Chain Monte Carlo
-* 'streaming' contains refactoring for k > 3 file record linkage
 * All other branches are dead ends or have been merged into 'master'

 ## Methods